Australian Government Bureau of Meteorology

 Partly cloudy.
 Areas of morning fog.
 Slight (20%) chance of a shower in the south, near zero chance elsewhere.
 Light winds.
 Daytime maximum temperatures 25 to 31.

 Fire Danger: High

 Mostly sunny.
-Slight (30%) chance of a shower along the coastal fringe in the morning.
-Near zero chance of rain elsewhere.
-Light winds becoming east to southeasterly 15 to 20 km/h during the morning then becoming light during the afternoon.
-Overnight temperatures falling to between 10 and 17 with daytime temperatures reaching 23 to 28.
+Light winds becoming west to southwesterly 15 to 20 km/h during the day then becoming light during the afternoon.
+Overnight temperatures falling to between 12 and 17 with daytime temperatures reaching 27 to 33.